edgelesssys/marblerun/docs/docs/examples.md

 ## Gramine-based examples
 We provide two examples for Gramine-based Marbles:
 * A [helloworld](https://github.com/edgelesssys/marblerun/tree/master/samples/gramine-hello) example to get you started. 🤓
-* An [NGINX webserver](https://github.com/edgelesssys/marblerun/tree/master/samples/gramine-nginx) for an example of converting an existing Gramine application to a Marble. :rocket:
+* An [nginx web server](https://github.com/edgelesssys/marblerun/tree/master/samples/gramine-nginx) for an example of converting an existing Gramine application to a Marble. :rocket:

 ## Occlum-based examples